A one-dimensional model for the interaction between cell-to-cell adhesion and chemotactic signalling: Steady-state analysis

 \section{Steady-state analysis}

-We now show that essentially the same techniques employed in the case of linear diffusion (see, e.g., \cite{v}) can also be used to investigate steady states of (\ref{rho})-(\ref{S}).
+We now show that essentially the same techniques employed in the case of linear diffusion (see, {\em e.g.}, \cite{v}), along with a comparison-principle argument, can be used to investigate steady states of (\ref{rho})-(\ref{S}).
 For $\alpha>\frac{3}{4}$, it is also possible, as in the case $\chi_0=0$ \cite{AS}, to construct discontinuous weak solutions in which $\rho$ has finitely many jumps across the unstable region $I_{\alpha}$.